timgates42/datadog-agent/pkg/metadata/inventories/README.md

 # Content

+The current payload contains 4 sections `check_metadata`, `agent_metadata`, `agent_configuration` and `host_metadata`.
+Those are not guaranteed to be sent in one payload.
+If the final serialized payload is to big, each section is sent in a different payload with `hostname` and `timestamp` always present.
+This is why some field are duplicated between section, like `agent_version`.

-The package offers 3 methods to add data to the payload: `SetAgentMetadata`, `SetHostMetadata` and `SetCheckMetadata`.
+The package offers 3 methods to the agent codebase to add data to the payload: `SetAgentMetadata`, `SetHostMetadata` and `SetCheckMetadata`.
 As the name suggests, checks use `SetCheckMetadata` and each metadata is linked to a check ID.
 Everything agent-related uses `SetAgentMetadata` and for host metadata `SetHostMetadata` is used.

-Any part of the agent can add metadata to the inventory payload.
+Any part of the Agent can add metadata to the inventory payload.

-The current payload contains 3 sections `check_metadata`, `agent_metadata` and `host_metadata`.
-Those are not guaranteed to be sent in one payload.
-For now they are but each will be sent in it's own payload at some point.
-The `hostname` and `timestamp` field will always be present.
-This is why some field are duplicated like `agent_version`.
+The `agent_configuration` section is directly pulled from the `config` package.

+## Agent Configuration

+`agent_configuration` contains two parts which are scrubbed from any sensitive information (same logic than for the flare):
+- the current runtime configuration of the Agent.
+- the setting explitly set by the user or the agent itself (ie: the configuration without the defaults).

+Sending Agent configuration can be disabled using `inventories_configuration_enabled`.

 ## Check metadata